Dangongg/Dangongg/README.md

 - 👋 Hi, I’m Dan
-- 👀 I’m interested in numbers
+- 👀 I’m interested in electronics
-- ⚡ Fun fact: i like the colour yellow

 <!---
 Dangongg/Dangongg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.